rust-lang/rfcs/text/0000-placement-by-return.md

     }
     arr
 }
-// This function will compile successfully, but it will allocate the array on the stack,
+// This function will compile successfully with #![feature(unsized_locals)]
-// which is probably very bad. fn bad_dst() {
+// but it will allocate the array on the stack, which is probably very bad. fn bad_dst() {
     fn takes_dst(_k: [i32]) {}
     fn returns_dst() -> [i32] { let n = 1_000_000; [1; n] }